 Are there any nature centers near me?
 In Georgia, there is no shortage of wonderful nature centers to experience, explore, and learn more about!
 Nature centers and preserves make learning about the outside world a fun, and family-friendly activity.
 Here are some of the best nature centers in and around the Atlanta, Georgia area that we know you’ll love.

-Rundown: The Chattahoochee Nature Center is one of the most popular nature centers in the state – and for good reason!
-It’s got fantastic kid-friendly trails – including the awesome boardwalk trail, wonderful special events, gardens, a discovery center, an artist gallery, and programs galore.
+Rundown: The Chattahoochee Nature Center is one of the most popular nature centers in the state – and for a good reason!
+It’s got fantastic kid-friendly trails – including the awesome boardwalk trail, wonderful special events, gardens, a discovery center, zip-ling, kayaking, an artist gallery, and programs galore in this forest preserve.

 Location/Tips: Roswell.
 Open almost every day, except major holidays.

 Rundown: The Dunwoody Nature Center is perfectly awesome.
-They have interesting free workshops, fun family events (like a backyard campout!), an education center, free parking, the most awesome and unique playground in the woods, hammocks, unique swings, geocaching, hiking trails, a creek, a picnic area, mommy and me classes, and fun camps for kids.
+They have interesting free workshops, fun family events (like a backyard campout or the Butterfly Festival), an education center, free parking, the most awesome and unique playground in the woods, hammocks, unique swings, geocaching, hiking trails, a creek, a picnic area, mommy and me classes, and fun camps for kids.